jacopok/clean-coding-thesis/galileian_thesis.md

 singular or nearly-singular, and it is important for our code to correctly deal with this.

 # Code structure

+Well-structured code is a hard target to reach, but several small simple improvements and refactorings can help in steadily improving its usability.

+`GWFish` is packaged as a python package, with some additional helper scripts to run it.

 # Bibliography